klmnden/visualstudio-docs.tr-tr/docs/code-quality/ca1901-p-invoke-declarations-should-be-portable.md

 ```

 ## <a name="example"></a>Örnek
- İhlali gidermek için bildirimi aşağıdaki gibi değiştirin:
+İhlalin giderilmesi için bildirimi aşağıdaki şekilde değiştirin:

 ```csharp
 internal class NativeMethods{